Wheezy Chicken: Why Is My Chicken Panting?

 My cousin suffers from asthma, and when she enters a place that’s closed up with poor circulation, like the little library in her hometown, her lungs close like clam shells.
 Some chickens are the same.

-If they are closed in a coop with poor ventilation, they can overheat and also breathe with difficulty.
-Panting and heavy breathing may be symptoms of poor air quality affecting them.
+If chickens are closed in a coop with poor ventilation, they can overheat and also breathe with difficulty.
+Panting chickens that aren’t hot may be suffering from the symptoms of poor air quality affecting them.

 Signs of Ventilation-Related Breathing Problems